-How did the Instagram feed take over come about?
-What impact has it has on your brand?
+How did the Instagram feed take over happen?
+What impact has it had on your brand?

 After our video went viral on INSIDER art, we received an email later that week from the Instagram head office.
 They told us how inspired they were by our mission and asked us if we would be interested in being their story for 24 hours (they have 224 million followers).
 Izzy and I spent a full day filming around Dublin and we sent them over the content.
 As soon as it went live, things went bananas and we gained 11,000 new Instagram followers from around the world overnight.

 Are there any newspapers, magazines, blogs, newsletters or social media pages you read on a daily basis?